Last Updated on September 20, 2023 by Nicole

 After a few hours there, we headed off to our next beach.

 Haad Son was about a 20 minute drive from there.
 In keeping with our tradition of using a restaurant on the beach as our home base, we followed the signs to the Koh Raham Restaurant and Bar.
 However, unlike our earlier experiences, this restaurant was on a rocky perch overlooking the sea with no beach access.
 The beach was a five minute walk in the opposite direction.

 Steps were cut into the rocks which allowed you to climb up and down the rocky ledge and swim in the water.
 For fearless souls, you could jump into the water from the restaurant, about 20 feet below.
 And even better, there were schools of fish everywhere.

 I loved this experience.
 We swam, jumped from the rocks, swung from the hammocks and of course, tried as many cocktails as we could.
-We didn’t want to leave here.

 There were lots of locals prepared to drive you wherever you wanted on the island and to recommend experiences.
 The beaches were very beautiful and for the most part, clean with lovely soft sand.
 I liked that it felt and looked authentic – the jungle was everywhere.
 Hotels and roads complimented the landscape.
 They did not overtake it.

-This was very different from Koh Samui where the island offers a lot of diverse tourist attractions and a strong night life.
-Koh Samui also had some amazing shopping and night markets that are worthwhile to visit.
+This was very different from Koh Samui where the island offered a lot of diverse tourist attractions and a strong night life for people of all ages and interests.
+Koh Samui also had some amazing shopping and night markets that were worthwhile to visit.
 I could see Koh Phangan becoming a little boring after a few days.

 If you would like to save this article for future use, please click on the “save” button on one of the photos below.